GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-nim/demo.md

 export NGC_CLI_API_KEY="<YOUR_API_KEY>"
 ```

-Ensure you have access to the repository by list the models
+Ensure you have access to the repository by listing the models
 ```bash
 ngc registry model list "ohlfw0olaadg/ea-participants/*"
 ```